aust21/virtual-mouse/readme.md

 ```
 jupyter nbconvert --to notebook --execute main.ipynb
 ```
+### Gesture controls:
-- To drag a box: put your index and middle fingers closely together
+To drag a box: Bring your index and middle fingers close together To drop a box: Separate your index and middle fingers

-- To drop(let go) of the box: separate the fingers really far apart
+## Troubleshooting
-### If you face any issues with jupyter extensions, try:
+If you encounter issues with Jupyter extensions, try the following:

+1. Uninstall the problematic extension:
 ```
 pip3.8 uninstall jupyter_contrib_nbextensions
 ```

-Reattempt to run the application
+2. Reattempt to run the application
 ```
 jupyter nbconvert --to notebook --execute main.ipynb
 ```
+If problems persist, please open an issue on the GitHub repository.

 ## Acknowledgments
-- [opencv](https://opencv.org/) for the powerful computer vision library.
+- OpenCV for providing a powerful computer vision library
-- MediaPipe
+- MediaPipe for advanced hand-tracking capabilities
+- The open-source community for continuous support and contributions